2 The fabulous status quo

 When one has this financial, cultural and social access to WCM it’s easy to feel that the experience of hearing this music can be remarkably powerful.
 It’s customary to attribute this to those exceptional musicians we call ‘the great composers’: men (mostly, until very recently) with a particular skill at imagining wonderful music and writing down enough of what they imagined to enable a skilled performer to make that into sound that everybody else can hear and enjoy.
 We usually regard these sounds as the composers’, and pay them and their heirs accordingly.
 But I and colleagues have argued, since around the turn of the century, that to see the composer as the only begetter is a mistake, a product of a far-reaching misunderstanding of what WCM is and does.
 Our case has been that much of this communicative work is done by performers, who turn notes into sound with skill and expressive power that they alone provide and without which the notes are of limited interest.
 We’ll look over the evidence for this in Chapters 3–6 below.
 Whether or not one agrees, there is little room for dispute about the level of skill shown by professional performers at the moment.
 And it’s this that I really wish to emphasise in this chapter, not least because much of the rest of this book will ask challenging questions about the necessity for this particular approach to making music.
 But I hope never to lose sight of the extraordinary level of achievement that performers display every time they prepare, play or sing one of these scores.

-Making music for a living, as we shall hear in Chapter 14, can be dispiriting, even damaging, psychologically as well as physically; but at its most rewarding, with the chance to choose what one plays, enough time to learn a score and to shape a performance, a comfortable environment, an appreciative audience, a good fee and a decent hotel or a taxi home (and not many will get any of these, least of all the last) the experience of making music at a high level can also be deeply rewarding.
+Making music for a living, as we shall hear in Chapter 14, can be dispiriting, even damaging, psychologically as well as physically; but at its most rewarding, with the chance to choose what one plays, enough time to learn a score and to shape a performance, a comfortable environment and a responsive audience (and not all, perhaps none of these may be available), the experience of making music at a high level can also be deeply rewarding.
 In the best conditions one can enjoy the pleasure of mastering the notes together with experiencing the powerful feelings generated by the music one is creating with them.
 Add to this the intellectual fascination, felt simultaneously, of the structure and the historical and social context we believe is inscribed in it, associated by us with the sounds we make from it—all this from a repertoire that is interestingly varied because composition changes over time.
 In an ideal environment the physical, the intellectual and the emotional are all fully engaged, with music using more areas of the brain than almost anything else humans do.
-The ability to play very well, and to concentrate as a listener (and unless on auto-pilot, which is not unknown, the performer is the closest listener), generates enormous pleasure and satisfaction, a sense that this is the way music should ideally be.
+The ability to play very well, and to concentrate as a listener (and, unless on auto-pilot, the performer is the closest listener), generates enormous pleasure and satisfaction, a sense that this is the way music should ideally be.
 This is particularly intense at the moment because from a technical perspective—meaning the ability to get around any number of notes elegantly at any speed—musicianship is so good, perhaps better than it has ever been.
 As Lisa McCormick has said, ‘technical perfection has become so common that it is no longer considered a remarkable achievement.’

 What is it that makes performance so good at the moment?
 One key factor has been recording, which for a century has insisted on increasingly exact performances of scores (fearful that listeners would think anything else was a mistake) and at the same time has increased competition between performers, since each recorded version can be immediately compared with every other.
 (We shall look at the kinds of criticism this leads to in Chapter 9.)
 Similarly the business of music, of which recording is a major part, has become increasingly internationalised and thus homogenised.
 Competitions—in which, notoriously, the least controversial performance can often win—are only the most obvious manifestation of this: it’s felt also in the appearance of the same roster of artists wherever WCM is presented, a tendency to specialise in repertoire, widespread agreement on how each score should be performed which minimises the need for rehearsal and the payment of musicians that rehearsal entails.
 And so on.
 Recording and internationalisation cause each generation of performers to become even better than the last at producing exciting performances of the same realisations of the same scores.
 Characteristics of modern performance style therefore include reliability, blend, and synchronisation that nevertheless allows considerable expressivity because change (rubato, loudness) is agreed and precisely timed and graded, allowing ensembles to behave as one player, to the extent that orchestras (Spira Mirabilis, St Paul Chamber Orchestra, outstanding examples) can now operate highly effectively with no conductor.